 In most cases, taxpayers who are eligible to complete line 25 do not complete lines 26, 27 or 28.
-However, if a taxpayer is the unremarried surviving spouse of a decedent born prior to 1946 who also died after reaching age 65, check the box below line 28 to claim both the Tier 2 Michigan standard deduction on line 25 and a dividend/interest/capital gains deduction for investment income on line 28 (if applicable).
+However, if a taxpayer is the surviving spouse of a decedent born prior to 1946 who also died after reaching age 65, and has not remarried, check the box below line 28 to claim both the Tier 2 Michigan standard deduction on line 25 and a dividend/interest/ capital gains deduction for investment income on line 28 (if applicable).

 Line 26: Tier 3 Michigan Standard Deduction.
-If the older of you or your spouse (if filing a joint return) was born during the period January 1, 1953 through January 1, 1957, and reached the age of 67 on or before December 31, 2023, you may be eligible to deduct the larger of either: your Michigan Standard Deduction against all income types, or your retirement and pension subtraction.
-You are considered 67 the day before your 67th birthday.
-If you receive retirement and/or pension benefits included in AGI, refer to "What Section of Form 4884 Should I Complete?" on page 22.
+If the older of you or your spouse (if filing a joint return) was born during the period January 1, 1953 through January 1, 1958, and reached the age of 67 on or before December 31, 2024, you may be eligible to claim a deduction for either: your Michigan Standard Deduction against all income types, or your retirement and pension benefits.
+You are considered to turn 67 the day before your 67th birthday.
+If you receive retirement and/or pension benefits included in AGI, refer to "What Section of Form 4884 Should I Complete?" on page 22 to compare your options.
 Do not complete this line if you claim an amount on line 27.
 If you do not have retirement and/or pension benefits included in AGI, the Michigan Standard Deduction is up to \$20,000 for a return filed as single or married filing separately, or up to \$40,000 for a married filing jointly return.
 Exemption(s) claimed on MI-1040, lines 9a and 9d, taxable Social Security benefits, military compensation (including retirement benefits), Michigan National Guard retirement benefits and railroad retirement benefits included in AGI may reduce the amount eligible to be claimed on this line.
 To determine your Tier 3 Michigan Standard Deduction, complete Worksheet 2 on page 18 and enter the result on this line.